Arizona Commercial Lease Agreement Template

-In Arizona, the owner of a property may wish to lease his property to any willing occupant.
-With this form, the landlord may lease to a retail, industrial, or office business.
-Although similar to other lease agreements, the Commercial Lease Agreement differs in the fact that the landlord may not be given rent until the business tenant begins earning sufficient money.
-The tenant will also have to be given permission to seriously alter the property being rented.
+An Arizona commercial lease agreement enables the owner of property to lease it out to any willing occupant in need of retail, industrial, and office space.
+The commercial lease agreement differs from that of a residential lease in the fact that the landlord may not collect rent until the business of the tenant begins earning sufficient money to cover costs.
+The tenant will also have to gain the landlord’s permission before altering the property in any way.

-There are three (3) general types of Commercial Lease Agreements:
+These are the three (3) types of commercial lease agreements:

-- Modified Gross – This option is between the two other options, mixing the costs of the property between the landlord and tenant.
+- Modified Gross – This option lands somewhere between gross and triple net, mixing the costs of the property between the landlord and tenant.
 The two will typically discuss who pays what regarding the property, before the first monthly payment.

-- Triple Net (NNN) – This option is usually the landlord’s preferred option, as it requires that the tenant pay for all major utilities, including: water, electricity, heat, parking, taxes, and minor to major repairs.
+- Triple Net (NNN) – This is usually landlord’s preferred option as it requires that the tenant pay for all major utilities, including water, electricity, heat, parking, taxes, and minor to major repairs.